keyuncheng/keyuncheng.github.io/posts/readings/paper/pvldb/pvldb13-xorbas.md

     * Metrics: repair I/O (bytes read), repair bandwidth (Network Traffic) and Repair time (duration).
 The metrics are standard.

+* Appendix
+    * Theoretical proofs for the distance of Xorbas-LRCs through *entropy*.
+    * Proving that Xorbas-LRCs have the optimal distance (minimum distance) for the specified locality.
+    * Show the Xorbas-LRC constructions over RS(10,4), and prove the optimal distance.

 ## Strength